miniwdl-ext/miniwdl-aws/README.md

 This miniwdl plugin enables it to submit AWS Batch jobs to execute WDL tasks.
 It uses EFS for work-in-progress file I/O, with optional S3 rails for workflow-level I/O.

+The following assumes familiarity with [local use of `miniwdl run`](https://miniwdl.readthedocs.io/en/latest/getting_started.html).

 ## Use within Amazon SageMaker Studio

 Start with the companion [**miniwdl-aws-studio**](https://github.com/miniwdl-ext/miniwdl-aws-studio) recipe to install miniwdl for interactive use within [Amazon SageMaker Studio](https://aws.amazon.com/sagemaker/studio/), a web IDE with a terminal and filesystem browser.
 You can use the terminal to operate `miniwdl run` against AWS Batch, the filesystem browser to manage the inputs and outputs on EFS, and the Jupyter notebooks to further analyze the outputs.